American ExpressAmerican ExpressAmerican ExpressAmerican ExpressAmerican Express

 Even if you don’t, your employer, your credit card, or smart spending strategies may help you save.

 Until recently, relocating to start a new job or to seek work in another city was a little less costly thanks to the federal moving expense tax deduction.
-But the 2017 Tax Cuts and Jobs Act (TCJA) eliminated the moving expense deduction for most taxpayers.
-There are some exceptions, and certain states still permit the deduction on state income tax returns.
+But the 2017 Tax Cuts and Jobs Act (TCJA) eliminated the moving expense deduction for most taxpayers.1 There is an exception for some active duty members of the Armed Forces,2 and certain states still permit the deduction on state income tax returns.3,4

 Here’s what you need to know to figure out if you still qualify to deduct any moving expenses and how you can still save, even without a deduction.